boriskirov/boris-kirov-portfolio/cases/life-at-elastic.md

    ![Life at Elastic](../../profiling.png)

-1. [AI Assistance and ML](https://www.elastic.co/docs/explore-analyze/ai-features) (Sep 2023 - Sep 2024)- After the successful integration of Profiling in Elastic, the next venture that found me was the collaboration the initiate the first AI Assistance experience in Observability.
+2. [AI Assistance and ML](https://www.elastic.co/docs/explore-analyze/ai-features) (Sep 2023 - Sep 2024)- After the successful integration of Profiling in Elastic, the next venture that found me was the initiate for the first AI Assistance experience in Observability.
 I was responsible to design the first prompt based interfaces across APM, Logs, Discover, Profiling.
 Later on this evolved in AI Assistant chat, development of the first skills and tools to start exploring root cause and incident management.
-The core and most important user case for observability.
-My involvement began as a small team of three developing the first prototypes and MVP concepts which few months later evolved into a full fledged team (something which would continue to happen in my career at Elastic quite often, participate and collaborate on MVP which often would lead into creating teams and investing in such strategic initiatives through the following fiscal year).
-AI Assistance and ML first MVP were build together with the amazingly smart individuals [Sean Heelan](https://sean.heelan.io/) (Teach Lead) and Dario Gieselaar (Principle Software Engineer II).
+The core and most important user workflow for observability.
+My involvement began as a small team of three developing the first prototypes and MVP concepts which few months later evolved into a full fledged team (something which would continue to happen in my career at Elastic quite often, participate and collaborate on MVP which often would lead into creating team and big investment as a strategic initiative through the following fiscal year).
+AI Assistance and ML first MVP was build together with the amazingly smart individuals [Sean Heelan](https://sean.heelan.io/) (Teach Lead) and Dario Gieselaar (Principle Software Engineer II).
+Later on we formed a team which made this a GA feature.

    • Craft pixel perfect designs for implementation for a cross solution use across Elastic Observability